 This permit may be reopened to include any applicable standard for sewage sludge use or disposal promulgated under section 405(d) of the Act.
-The Director of the Office of Water and Watersheds may modify or revoke and reissue the permit if the standard for sewage sludge use or disposal is more stringent than any requirements for sludge use or disposal in the permit, or controls a pollutant or practice not limited in the permit.
+The Director may modify or revoke and reissue the permit if the standard for sewage sludge use or disposal is more stringent than any requirements for sludge use or disposal in the permit, or controls a pollutant or practice not limited in the permit.